 About Us

 Paran Women Group is an Indigenous women group collective passionate about long-term solutions and ripple-effect project results .
-It was formed by indigenous women and registered under registration number S.H.
-NO. 3745392 as a self help group organization and was legally registered in July 2005.
-Paran is located in Ololunga, Narok south sub county in Narok County a village that inhabited by a population of approximately 60,000 residents of which its membership of 215 spans among the indigenous women and youth hail from.
+It was formed by indigenous women and registered as a Community Based Organization (CBO) and was legally registered in July 2005.
+Paran is located in Ololunga, Narok south sub county in Narok County a village that inhabited by a population of approximately 60,000 residents of which its membership of 3817 spans among the indigenous women and youth hail from.
 The office is situated in our Paran women resource centre in Ololunga.
-Paran is a collective of 24 indigenous women groups and was formed to implement its project intervention programs to reduce poverty , strengthen women leadership and environmental governance through socio-economic empowerment initiatives , advocacy, capacity building and training for grassroots indigenous women and youths in general to sustain their socio-economic and livelihood status.
+Paran is a collective of 64 indigenous women groups and was formed to implement its project intervention programs to reduce poverty , strengthen women leadership and environmental governance through socio-economic empowerment initiatives , advocacy, capacity building and training for grassroots indigenous women and youths in general to sustain their socio-economic and livelihood status.

 MISSION